containerbuildsystem/cachi2/docs/usage.md

 lose) when calling inject-files.*

 *⚠ Cachi2 may change files if required by the package manager.
 This means that the git status will become dirty if it was previously clean.
-If any scripting depends on the cleanliness of a git repository, it should either be changed to handle the dirty status or the changes should be temporarily stashed by wrapping in `git stash && <command> git stash pop` according to the suitability of the context.*
+If any scripting depends on the cleanliness of a git repository and you do not want to commit the changes, the scripting should either be changed to handle the dirty status or the changes should be temporarily stashed by wrapping in `git stash && <command> && git stash pop` according to the suitability of the context.*

 ### Building the Artifact with the Pre-fetched dependencies

 After the pre-fetch and the above steps to inform the package manager(s) of the cache have been completed, it all needs to be wired up into a build.
-The primary use case for building these is within a Dockerfile or Containerfile but the same principals can be applied to other build strategies.
+The primary use case for building these is within a Dockerfile or Containerfile but the same principles can be applied to other build strategies.

-### Write the Dockerfile (or Containerfile)
+#### Write the Dockerfile (or Containerfile)

-Since any injected dependencies are change in the source itself, those changes should already be made by the package manager.
-Therefore, only the environment variables need to be loaded by the build process by `source`ing the generated file.
+Now that we have pre-fetched our dependencies and enabled package manager configuration to point to them, we now need to ensure that the build process (i.e. a Dockerfile or Containerfile for a container build) is properly written to build in a network isolated mode.
+All injected files are changed in the source itself, so they will be present in the build context for the Containerfile.
+The environment variables added to the `cachi2.env` file, however, will not be pulled into the build process without a specific action to `source` the generated file.

 Outside of this additional `source` directive in any relevant `RUN` command, the rest of a container build can remain unchanged.